Deion Sanders Has Had 3 Football-Playing Sons, Including Deion Sanders Jr., but None of Them Are as Good as Primetime

-Playing one sport at a professional level is tough enough, but Deion Sanders wasn’t an ordinary athlete.
+Playing one sport at the professional level is tough enough, but Deion Sanders wasn’t an ordinary athlete.
 During his playing career, Primetime starred in both the NFL and MLB.
-The former defensive back also has three sons, all of whom are following his footsteps on the gridiron.
+The former defensive back also has three sons, all of whom are following in his footsteps on the gridiron.

 As you’d assume, all three of Deion Sanders’ sons have a pretty solid genetic advantage.
-Even with that headstart, however, they don’t seem like they’ll be surpassing their father’s legendary status anytime soon.
+Even with that headstart, however, they don’t seem like they’ll surpass their father’s legendary status anytime soon.

 Deion Sanders’ legendary two-sport career